Cognigy/Documentation/docs/en/docs/live-agent/getting-started/add-an-inbox-for-handling-the-handover.md

-# Add an Inbox for Handling The Handover
+# Add an Inbox for Handling the Handover

 From the Live Agent Dashboard screen, do click on **Inboxes** in the sidebar.